ansible-collections/ibm_zos_ims/docs/source/modules/ims_acb_gen.rst

 compression
   PRECOMP,POSTCOMP, in any combination, cause the required in-place compression.

-  The choices are not mutually exclusive -- PRECOMP or POSTCOMP or PRECOMP,POSTCOMP can be used

   The default is none.

   | **required**: False
   | **type**: str
-  | **choices**: PRECOMP, POSTCOMP
+  | **choices**: precomp, postcomp, precomp,postcomp, PRECOMP, POSTCOMP, PRECOMP,POSTCOMP

 psb_name
-  The name of the PS**s**.
+  The name of the PSB(s).
 Specifies that blocks are built or deleted for all PSBs that are named on this control statement.

   This field requires "ALL" or a list of psb names to be specified.